skalenetwork/x402Proxy/README.md

    You ask for a webpage or some information.

 2. **x402proxy receives your request:**
    Instead of going straight to the website, your request first goes to x402proxy.
+   It checks if it comes with the right payment.
+If not, it will ask you to pay before proceeding.

 3. **x402proxy forwards your request:**
-   x402proxy takes your request and sends it to the real website on your behalf.
+   Once the payment is received, x402proxy takes your request and sends it to the real website on your behalf.

 4. **The website responds:**
    The real website sends the information back to x402proxy.